Enrolments

 and Oliver Watts, Senior Curator of Artbank, Sydney and artist

 The Grace Cossington Smith Gallery closed due to government requirements to stop the spread of COVID-19.
-Due to this closure, and uncertainties about a return to normal, we postponed the art award from 2020 until 2021.
+Due to this closure, and uncertainties about a return to normal, we postponed the art award from 2020 until 2021, and the exhibition of finalists was held in 2022.

 Related downloads